Skip to main content

 Sun MicrosystemsWest Des Moines5Layoff

-The most significant filing came from Sealed Air at its Cedar Rapids facility, reporting 258 affected workers.
+The largest notice was filed by Sealed Air at its Cedar Rapids facility, reporting 258 affected workers.
 Acciona Windpower North America followed with 65 workers.

 Trend & Outlook